-is sufficiently mapped. e the WinQI Help Guide for details.
-Unmapped Recommended Variables (3 38) All Variables 2 Show Modules: 📄 PSI 📄 PDI 📄 PQI 📄 IQI 🖉 All Module the accurate generation of indicator rat tes.
-For maximum benefit from this application, please review ar Modules Impacted Indicator Logic DRG Version IQI, PDI, PSI Required for generating most indicators.
-Examples of DRG versio Birth Weight Grams PQI, PDI, PSI Used in the calculation of several PDI indicators.
+e the WinQI Help Guide for details. e QI dataset ensures that all required and recommended data is suffic ciently mapped.
+Unmapped Recommended Variables (38) All Variables 2 Show Modules: 📄 PSI 📄 PDI 📄 PQI 📄 IQI 🗭 All Module .
+For maximum benefit from this application, please review and make Export Unmapped Variables Report QI Variable Modules Impacted Indicator Logic Birth Weight Grams PQI, PDI, PSI Used in the calculation of several PDI indicators.
 Also used in PSI Present on Admission 1 PDI, PSI Used in the calculation of several PSI and PDI indicators.
 Having t Present on Admission 2 PDI, PSI Used in the calculation of several PSI and PDI indicators.
-Having t Present on Admission 2 Present on Admission 3 PDI, PSI PDI, PSI Used in the calculation of several PSI and PDI indicators.
+Having t PDI, PSI PDI, PSI Used in the calculation of several PSI and PDI indicators.
 Having t Used in the calculation of several PSI and PDI indicators.
-Having t
+Having t Present on Admission 2